 Climate change, which refers to a large scale shift in the planet's weather patterns and average temperatures, continues to be a key emerging as well as a principal risk confronting asset managers and their investors.
 Globally, climate change effects are already being experienced in the form of changing weather patterns.
 Extreme weather events can potentially impact the operations of investee companies, their supply chains and their customers.
-The Board notes that the Manager has integrated ESG considerations, including climate change, into the Company's investment process.
-Further details are on pages 31 and 32.
-The Board will continue to monitor how this may impact the Company as a risk to investment valuations and potentially shareholder returns.
+The Board notes that the Manager incorporates ESG considerations, including climate change, into the Company's investment process.
+The Board will continue to monitor how this may impact the Company as a risk to investment valuations and potentially affect shareholder returns.